Interdata

-The operating system for the 16-bit computers was called OS/16, and for the 32-bit computers OS/32.
+The 16-bit computers had several operating systems, such as the Basic Operating System (BOSS), Disk Operating System (DOS), Real Time Operating System (RTOS), and OS/16.
+The 32-bit computers had OS/32.
 The assembly language could generate series independent object code.
-Later, as with Gould, SEL, Modcomp and other real time competitors, they offered a 32-bit time sharing system called MTM (Mutli Terminal Monitor).
+Later, as with Gould, SEL, Modcomp and other real time competitors, they offered a 32-bit time sharing system called MTM (Multi Terminal Monitor).

 Acquisitions

-In 1973, it was purchased by Perkin-Elmer Corporation, a Connecticut-based producer of scientific instruments for $63.6 million.
+In 1973, Interdata was purchased by Perkin-Elmer Corporation, a Connecticut-based producer of scientific instruments for $63.6 million.
 Interdata was already making $19 million in annual sales but this merger made Perkin-Elmer's annual sales rise to over $200 million.
 Interdata then became the basis for Perkin-Elmer's Data Systems Group.
 In 1985, the computing division of Perkin-Elmer was spun off as Concurrent Computer Corporation.